 In humans, the term non-coeliac gluten sensitivity (NCGS) has been used as an umbrella term for a spectrum of conditions that are all characterised by an immune response to the ingestion of gluten.
 Disorders included in this group include an enteropathy (intestinal disease, distinct in nature from celiac disease), dermatopathy (dermatitis herpetiformis – a chronic autoimmune blistering skin condition), and neurological disorders such as gluten ataxia (impaired balance or coordination).
 Often, the disease manifests in a systemic fashion in humans, involving one or more of the above processes.

 In fact, Lowrie et al. 2016 described the first case of a Border Terrier that had a combination of neurological signs, atopy (allergic skin disease), positive serological results consistent with CECS, along with signs suggestive of gastrointestinal disease.
 This report suggested that Border Terriers may manifest CECS as a multisystem disease, similar to that described in humans, and was later further supported by another study by Lowrie et al. 2018.

+While CECS is not an epileptic disorder, Stassen et al. 2017, did describe a beneficial effect of anti-epileptic therapy in approximately 70% (29/43) of dogs treated with such drugs.
+That being said, and particularly given the potential side effects experienced with most of the commonly used anti-epileptics, this would not normally be the first treatment recommendation.
 If you’re concerned that your Border Terrier may have CECS, try taking a video of an episode to show to your veterinarian, and potentially discuss serological testing with him/her to try and confirm the diagnosis.